 - the selection panel and/or management board or equivalent of the relevant Programme, which is likely to include staff from one or more other HEIs;

 - administrative staff at one or more other HEIs participating in the relevant Programme.

 Such disclosures will always be kept to the minimum amount of personal data required for the specific purpose.

 Interviews and Offers

-Students may be asked to interview and these will be held before 7 July 2017.
+Students may be asked to interview in February 2018.
 Interviews will last between 20-30 minutes and students will be expected to give a short presentation (approximately 5 minutes) on the day.
 Applicants will be evaluated on their academic achievement, understanding of research, self-motivation and research presentations by a multidisciplinary panel of researchers within the respective institution, and occasionally observers from other GW4+ institutions and the DTP hub will attend.